Religion in Armenia: Islam

+According to the Census of 2022, there are 515 adherents of Islam in Armenia.

 Azerbaijanis and Kurds living in Armenia traditionally practised Islam, but most Azerbaijanis, who were the largest minority in the country, fled during the First Nagorno-Karabakh War.
 In 2009, the Pew Research Center estimated that less than 0.1% of the population, or about 1,000 people, were Muslims.

 The 18th century Blue Mosque is open for Friday prayers.

 Throughout history, Armenians did not convert to Islam in large numbers despite long periods of Muslim rule.
 During the Arabic conquest, Islam came to the Armenians; however, very few Armenians converted to Islam, since Christians were not required to convert by Muslim law.

 There is, however, a minority of ethnic Armenian Muslims, known as Hamshenis, the vast majority of which live outside of Armenia mostly in Turkey, and to a lesser extent, in Russia.

 Baháʼí Faith

 The Baháʼí Faith in Armenia begins with some involvements in the banishments and execution of the Báb, the Founder of Bábism, viewed by Baháʼís as a precursor religion.
 The same year of the execution of the Báb the religion was introduced into Armenia.
 During the period of Soviet policy of religious oppression, the Baháʼís in Armenia lost contact with the Baháʼís elsewhere.
 However, in 1963 communities were identified in Yerevan and Artez.
 Following Perestroika, the first Baháʼí Local Spiritual Assemblies of Armenia form in 1991 and Armenian Baháʼís elected their first National Spiritual Assembly in 1995.